Amazing Benefits of Prolonged Fasting

 9. Blood Sugar Control

-Longer fasting can also benefit your blood sugar level through lowering insulin resistance, which then reduces your risk of diabetes, too.
-When your body can decrease insulin resistance, it may increase insulin sensitivity so it can transport glucose effectively to your cells.
+Longer fasting can also benefit your blood sugar level through lowering Fat Storing Hormone resistance, which then reduces your risk of diabetes, too.
+When your body can decrease Fat Storing Hormone resistance, it may increase Fat Storing Hormone sensitivity so it can transport glucose effectively to your cells.
 The lowering effects of fasting for blood sugar can aid in stabilizing your blood sugar levels, preventing crashes and spikes.

 10. Increased Human Growth Hormone (HGH) Levels

 HGH is a protein hormone important to muscle strength, weight loss, metabolism, and growth.
 A study involving 11 healthy adults showed the hormone increased significantly when they did a 24-hour fast.
 Another study revealed that the nine men who fasted for two days increased their HGH production rate five-fold.

 11. Weight Loss Support